 They’re much thinner than modern irons and they’re a lot tougher to hit because the sweet spot is so small.
 The only people who should use these would be pro golfers on tour (or in your wedges).

 The reason some people like these types of irons is because they provide more feedback at impact.
-A cavity back iron is so forgiving so it’s sometimes hard to feel what you did wrong.
-Hitting a blade you’ll know right away when you hit it solid or not very well.
+A cavity back iron is much more forgiving, so it’s sometimes hard to feel what you did wrong.
+Hitting a blade will tell you right away when you hit it solid or not very well.

 A blade iron will also be easier to shape the ball around.
 You’ll be able to draw or fade the ball much easier compared to a cavity back.
 You’ll also be able to control the trajectory better and that’s what most professionals would want.